Did you know that drinking coffee could benefit your garden and enrich your compost pile?

-Healthy soil supports earthworms, who in turn offer better drainage, make the soil more absorbent, increase nutrient availability and improve soil stability.
-They feed on organic matter in the soil and leave behind valuable castings.
+Healthy soil supports earthworms who, in turn, offer better drainage, make the soil more absorbent, increase nutrient availability and improve soil stability.
+They feed on organic matter in soil and leave behind valuable castings.

 So the next time you enjoy a cup of coffee, share your joy with Mother Earth and relax in your exquisite garden.